QEDan/QEDan.github.io/running_webservices.md

 Depending on what you plan to do with your server, you will want to consider how much bandwidth, disk space, memory, and computing power you'll need.

-Is running your own webservice on Google Cloud just as bad as using Google's webservices (e.g. gmail, calendar, contacts, drive, etc.)?
+Is running your own web service on Google Cloud just as bad as using Google's web services (e.g. gmail, calendar, contacts, drive, etc.)?
 Maybe.
 But you'll enjoy more favourable terms and conditions as a cloud customer to control your data.
-You'll also have the ability to encrypt your data and control the keys so that Google doesn't have access to your unencrypted data.
+You'll also be able to encrypt your data and control the keys so that Google doesn't have access to your unencrypted data.
 Even if your data is not encrypted, they are not able to wire up your cloud instance data to their surveillance infrastructure as easily.
 Using a large cloud provider can make the project much more accessible, and it can be done in a way the protects your privacy.
 But, you would be supporting and relying on the big tech companies.
 So, consider how it fits into your goals.

 ## Choosing Services